KainatIjaz/SQL-Data-Warehouse-Project/README.md

 This project involves:

 - **Data Architecture**: Building a modern data warehouse using Bronze, Silver, and Gold layers.
-- **ETL Pipelines**: Extracting, transforming, and loading data from CSV (ERP & CRM) into SQL Server.
+- **ETL Pipelines**: Extracting, transforming, and loading data from CSV (ERP & CRM) into postgreSQL.
 - **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 - **Analytics & Reporting**: Writing SQL reports and dashboards to derive business insights.